Established by the parents of the late Blake Lilly and given in his memory

 - Optional: You may attach supporting material, such as photographs, programs, or newspaper articles, but they must be compiled into one document for uploading

 What to Include in the Report?

 Sometimes those who participate in your outreach event write thank you notes that are amusing and thought-provoking.
 Sometimes they will ask you profound questions—the very questions that drive science.
 Sometimes they will show their curiosity about the natural world in amazing and beautiful ways.
 Consider the feedback you received from your outreach efforts.
 What questions did they ask you?
 What anecdotal evidence exists that their interest in science was improved by your visit?
 What positive synergies developed between your physics department and the participants that may lead to fruitful collaborative efforts in the future?
 Please provide us with this kind of information, in addition to general information about who you interacted with, when, and how.

-From among the submissions, a panel of reviewers selects several of the most meritorious to receive a Blake Lilly Prize.
+From among the submissions, the National Council selects several of the most meritorious to receive a Blake Lilly Prize.